If you have great organisational and people management skills, you would be suited to a career in theatre stage management

 If you want to focus on developing the technical side of the job, useful courses are provided by the Association of British Theatre Technicians (ABTT).

-You will typically start as an assistant stage manager and, after gaining skills and experience, will progress to deputy stage manager.
+You will typically start as an assistant stage manager and, after gaining skills and experience, may progress to deputy stage manager.

-With further experience, the next step is to become a stage manager and then company stage manager, although this is usually only in the larger theatres.
+With further experience, your next step is to become a stage manager and then company stage manager, although this is usually only in the larger theatres.

 Some stage managers remain as assistants or deputies for their entire career, (especially in larger organisations).
 Others may move between companies, filling roles as assistant, deputy or stage manager, as required.

 It is possible to develop certain skills to move into specialist roles, such as theatre lighting director, sound manager or wardrobe manager.
 This would involve expanding the technical or design skills that you have learnt through the stage management role in order to specialise in the relevant area.

 If you are an ambitious stage manager, you could go on to become a theatre manager or producer (sometimes called a production manager or a production director).
 This would involve working in larger theatres, running significant budgets and coordinating the whole physical production of a play.

 With experience and further training, some stage managers go on to become theatre directors.
 You may be able to use the skills and experience gained in the theatre to work in production jobs in television or film, where you could potentially enter roles such as a trainee floor manager.